UK undercover policing scandal: Background

-During this time he had entered into intimate relationships on false grounds, which came to light during 2010 as being part of a systemic pattern of exploitation and manipulation of women in such movements.
+During this time, he had entered into intimate relationships on false pretences, which came to light during 2010 as being part of a systemic pattern of exploitation and manipulation of women in such movements.
 It also emerged that some of these undercover police relationships had resulted in children whose fathers later "vanished" when their role was completed.

+Activist Groups formed in response to the Spycops Scandal

+Several activist groups formed following the revelations.
+These included Police Spies Out of Lives (PSOOL), the Undercover Research Group and the umbrella group Campaign Opposing Police Spies (COPS).
+All three groups, alongside the Blacklist Support Group and The Monitoring Group, critically participate in the Inquiry.